 This asana makes the cervical part of the spine (neck) flexible and even makes the whole spine flexible.

-This asana makes the spine and neck vertebrates flexible along with good blood flow in the heart as the chest is wide opened.
+This pose of yoga for cervical spondylosis makes the spine and neck vertebrates flexible along with good blood flow in the heart as the chest is wide opened.

 11. Bharadvajasana II

 This asana is performed with the help of pillar which makes the cervical vertebrates twisted along with the whole spine which increases its flexibility and also makes shoulder blades flexible.

 Your doctor will not allow you to practice this asana with Cervical Spondylosis.
 Even, a general yoga teacher will also not.
 But We as being therapeutic Iyengar yoga experts, we make cervical and neck pain patients to practice this asana and it makes the shoulder and neck stronger along with relieving neck pain.

 13. Setu Bandh Sarvangasana

 It helps in removing the stiffness in the neck and helps in mental relaxation.

 This pranayama at the end increases the level of oxygen in the body and makes the body calm and relaxed.

 - During the treatment, all the yoga for cervical spondylitis will be performed with the help of props.

 - Patients will be treated by the trained therapeutic yoga teachers & under the guidance of Yogacharya Rajveer Singh Chauhan.